Prince Alfred Bridge: Heritage listing

 The state level heritage significance of the Prince Alfred Bridge is enhanced through its important association with inland road transport and communications between Sydney and Melbourne.
 The bridge is also associated with a visit to Australia by the Duke of Edinburgh in 1867 afterwhom the bridge was named.
 In addition the bridge is associated with two eminent engineers, William Christopher Bennett the designer and Francis Bell the Contractor.

 Technically the bridge is of state heritage significance as it demonstrates some unique engineering elements such as the support arrangements, consisting of vertical pillars at each pier, having the trusses suspended from the top chords, resting on a nest of roller bearings.
 The Prince Alfred Bridge is of state heritage significance for its landmark qualities as an integral part of the overall historic vista which includes the iron bridge, the long timber viaduct and adjacent rail bridge.
 These are a widely recognisable part of the built environment in Gundagai and have a place in the experience and memories of travellers between Sydney and Melbourne from its opening in 1867 until its closure in 1977.

 The Prince Alfred Bridge is of state heritage significance for its special value to the engineering profession, particularly for the history of metal bridge design and construction in New South Wales.

 Prince Alfred Bridge was listed on the New South Wales State Heritage Register on 5 July 2019 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

-The Prince Alfred Bridge - iron road bridge is lof state heritage significance as it is the second-oldest metal truss bridge in Australia and the oldest in NSW.
+The Prince Alfred Bridge - iron road bridge is of state heritage significance as it is the second-oldest metal truss bridge in Australia and the oldest in NSW.
 It formed part of the longest bridge in New South Wales (3025 ft) until the completion of the Sydney Harbour Bridge in 1932.
 The Prince Alfred Bridge is important in the history of the development of inland road transport and provides evidence of significant early engineering activity in the Riverina.
 It also demonstrates the early importance of the Sydney to Melbourne route.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 The state heritage significance of the bridge is enhanced through its associated with two eminent engineers William Christopher Bennet and Francis Bell.